Locally normal subgroups of totally disconnected groups. Part I: General theory: The centraliser lattice and weakly decomposable actions

-For a locally C-stable \tdlc group, the faithful locally or weakly branch actions of $G$ are controlled by $\ldlat(G)$ and $\lcent(G)$ respectively.
+A Hecke pair $(G,U)$ with trivial quasi-centre that admits a faithful weakly decomposable action is locally C-stable.
+Moreover, the faithful locally or weakly decomposable actions are controlled by $\ldlat(G,U)$ and $\lcent(G,U)$ respectively.

-\begin{thm} Let $G$ be a locally C-stable \tdlc group. \begin{enumerate}[(i)] \item Every $G$-equivalence class of faithful weakly branch actions of $G$ (if there are any) occurs as the action of $G$ on a subalgebra of $\lcent(G)$. \item Every $G$-equivalence class of faithful locally branch actions of $G$ (if there are any) occurs as the action of $G$ on a subalgebra of $\ldlat(G)$. \end{enumerate}\end{thm}
+\begin{thm} Let $(G,U)$ be a Hecke pair. \begin{enumerate}[(i)] \item Suppose that $G$ has a faithful weakly decomposable action on some Boolean algebra $\mcA$.
+Then the following are equivalent: \begin{enumerate}[(a)] \item $\QZ(G)=1$; \item The action of $U$ is weakly decomposable, and every non-trivial normal subgroup of $G$ has non-trivial intersection with $U$; \item $G$ is locally C-stable, and $\mcA$ is $G$-equivariantly isomorphic to a subalgebra of $\lcent(G,U)$ (indeed, the set of rigid stabilisers of $\mcA$ form a subalgebra of the global centraliser lattice). \end{enumerate} \item Every $G$-equivalence class of faithful locally decomposable actions of $G$ (if there are any) occurs as the action of $G$ on a subalgebra of $\ldlat(G,U)$. \end{enumerate}\end{thm}